Scheduling

 Managing Tasks

 All tasks can be paused and resumed using the controls in the task table.
 Newly created tasks are set to paused by default.
-Active tasks display the date that they will next be run by the scheduler, as well as the amount of time left until then.
+Active tasks display the date that they will be run next by the scheduler, as well as the amount of time left until then.

 The task table from the Automation / Scheduling page.
-Note that the active tasks cannot be made active, and the inactive tasks cannot be made inactive. |
+Note that the active tasks cannot be made active, and the inactive tasks cannot be made inactive.

 Note